 Upper pool in Agua Caliente Canyon narrows.
 (THW, photo)

-Route: Walk through the narrows of La Milagrosa and continue for another mile in the upper canyon.
-Cross over the ridge to Agua Caliente Canyon with an optional spur to Pt 3,776'.
-Scramble down Agua Caliente to meet the incoming route.
+Route: Walk northeast through the narrows of La Milagrosa and continue for another mile in the upper canyon.
+Cross over the ridge to Agua Caliente Canyon with an optional spur to Point 3,776'.
+Scramble southwest down Agua Caliente to meet the incoming route.
+The blue line represents a bypass trail in lower La Milagrosa Canyon.

 Descend to Agua Caliente wash, reaching it at 0.9 mile.
 There are many braided trails in this area; turn left on the near trail, north of the stream.
 It soon crosses the stream and heads towards the knob, shown.
 Bear left and drop into the La Milagrosa drainage.